5 Best Parks in Columbia MD: Blandair Regional Park & More

 - Horseshoe pits

 Cedar Lane Park features various sports facilities, playgrounds, and pavilions that provide exciting opportunities for exercise, recreation, and gathering together.
-The free park has an east side and a west side connected by a 0.8-mile paved path through a shaded, wooded area.
+Located in the north part of the city and surrounded by a healthy share of the luxury homes in Columbia, the free park has an east side and a west side connected by a 0.8-mile paved path through a shaded, wooded area.

 The east side of the park offers four tennis courts, two basketball courts, and two natural grass multi-purpose fields, which can be reserved.
-The playground features slides, climbing structures, and a rock wall.
+For those interested in things to do with kids in Columbia, the Cedar Lane Park playground features slides, climbing structures, and a rock wall.
 There are plentiful benches, bathrooms, and a reservable pavilion nearby.

 Cedar Lane Path offers a winding trek through the park's woods.
 It also connects the two sides of the park, leading from the east side's tennis courts to the west side's playground.
 At one point, there is a fork heading south called Ballfield Path.
 As the name suggests, this path leads to the west side's southernmost ballfield.